Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-_fE2dbyaJZg.md

 ### Transcript

-> uh is terraforming possible anytime in the future no as far as we know um
+> is terraforming possible anytime in the future no as far as we know